John Caldwell shooting: Criminals with a loyalist background arrested

 But police still believe the shooting was a terrorist attack carried out and claimed by the New IRA.

+Speaking at the meeting, Assistant Chief Constable Mark McEwan said there had been some speculation about the motivation of the shooting because of the background of some of those who had been arrested.

-"The individuals being speculated about are involved in criminality and have quite strong and long associations with dissident republicans, namely the New IRA," said Assistant Chief Constable Mark McEwan.
+"The individuals being speculated about are involved in criminality and have quite strong and long associations with dissident republicans, namely the New IRA," he said.

-"We are clear that this still assessed as being an attack carried out by the New IRA."
+"We are clear that this still assessed as being an attack carried out by the New IRA and that's where the primary focus of the investigation is at this point."

+The senior officer's comments followed a question by Sinn Féin's Gerry Kelly about the background of those who had been questioned by police.

+Mr Kelly went on to ask if there was believed to be a "loyalist connection" in the police investigation.

 More to follow